Enemies and AI

 you don't want to have an AI network somewhere on the floor, or if you want to

 create an AI network on the air, or if the AI network is not dense enough.
-First of all you can control the density of the AI net for any given room

 from the properties of the room.
 Select a room in F5 mode, press enter,